RKR21/cardsharks/docs/DesignDoc.md

 ![Domain Model](sprint2DomainModel.png)

 A Customer or Admin can Log-In and use the E-Store.
-The E-Store mediates the selling and buying of Products.
-These Products can be added/removed from a Customers Cart or added/deleted by an Admin.
+The E-Store mediates the selling, buying, and trading of Products.
+These Products can be added/removed from a Customers Cart or added/deleted from the inventory by an Admin.
 The Search Bar searches for Products so that a Customer can find them quickly.
+Each Users Account has a Collection that stores the cards they own.
+A User can trade cards from their Collection to another User in exchange for a card in the other Users collection.

 ## Architecture and Design